-The age requirements for a spouse annuity depend on the employee's age and date of retirement and the employee's years of railroad service.
-Benefits can be paid to eligible spouses in samesex marriages.
+The age requirements for a spouse annuity depend on the employee's age, date of retirement, and years of railroad service.

-▶ If a retired employee with 30 years of service is age 60, the employee's spouse is also eligible for an annuity the first full month the spouse is age 60.
+• Employee with 30 years of service, age 60:

+Spouse is also eligible for an annuity the first full month she/he is age 60.
 Certain early retirement reductions are applied if the employee first became eligible for a 60/30 annuity July 1, 1984, or later and retired at ages 60 or 61 before 2002.
-If the employee was awarded a disability annuity, has attained age 60 and has 30 years of service, the spouse can receive an unreduced annuity the first full month she or he is age 60, regardless of whether the employee annuity began before or after 2002 as long as the spouse's annuity beginning date is after 2001.
+If the employee was awarded a disability annuity, has attained age 60, and has 30 years of service, the spouse can receive an unreduced annuity the first full month she/he is age 60, regardless of whether the employee's annuity began before or after 2002 as long as the spouse's annuity beginning date is after 2001.

-- ▶ If a retired employee with less than 30 years of service is age 62, the employee's spouse is also eligible for an annuity the first full month the spouse is age 62.
-Early retirement reductions are applied to the spouse annuity if the spouse retires prior to her or his full retirement age.
+• Employee with less than 30 years of service, age 62:

+Spouse is also eligible for an annuity the first full month she/he is age 62.
+Early retirement reductions are applied to the spouse's annuity if she/he retires before full retirement age.
 Full retirement age for a spouse is gradually rising to age 67, just as for an employee, depending on the year of birth.
-Reduced benefits are still payable at age 62, but the maximum reduction will be 35 percent rather than 25 percent by the year 2022.
-The tier II portion of a spouse annuity (as defined on page 9) is not reduced beyond 25 percent if the employee had any creditable railroad service before August 12, 1983. - ▶ A spouse of an employee receiving an age and service annuity (or a spouse of a disability annuitant who is otherwise eligible for an age and service annuity) is eligible for a spouse annuity at any age if caring for the employee's unmarried child, and the child is under age 18.
+Reduced benefits are still payable at age 62, but the maximum reduction is also rising (from 25 percent) and will be 35 percent by the year 2022.
+The tier II portion of a spouse's annuity (as defined on page 12) is not reduced beyond 25 percent if the employee had any creditable railroad service before August 12, 1983.

+• Employee receiving an age and service annuity - or disability annuitant otherwise eligible for an age and service annuity:

+Spouse is eligible for an annuity at any age if caring for the employee's unmarried child under age 18.
 The spouse is also eligible if caring for the employee's disabled child of any age who became disabled before age 22.